Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 The API allows to change all LEDs at the same time with a fixed update rate of up to 100Hz.

+Brick Daemon 2.0.10 or newer is recommended for this Bricklet.

 TODO: Video

 Technical Specifications